bgeils/bgeils.github.io/portfolio.md

 * 2015 - 2016 -- Miami, FL

-Sodima had its humble beginnings in Miami, Fl during Florida International University's Spring Hackathon.
+Sodima had its humble beginnings in Miami, FL during Florida International University's Spring Hackathon.
 I met my co-founder Marcellus G. during the event, where we immediately clicked.
 The following months we spend working as a pair with a focus on web services and digital marketing.
-As we grew into the communication space we had the opporunity to work heavily with two startups, Structurely & Terva, bringing their ideas to an MVP and product release.
+As we grew into the communication space we had the opportunity to work heavily with two startups, Structurely & Terva, bringing their ideas to an MVP and product release.
 During the 20 months at Sodima Solutions our company secured revenue of ~100k and equity in multiple startups.

 * [Pitch Competition](http://www.iowastatedaily.com/news/academics/article_8c6e0d9e-0480-11e7-b610-1f042f982db0.html)
 * [Chatbot landscape](https://blog.botmakers.net/chatbot-developers-landscape-130-development-agencies-powering-the-future-of-chatbots-industry-5cec2e1eeb34)